jquery/contribute.jquery.org/pages/repo-maintainers-guide.md

 git rebase -i master
 ```

-Using the interactive rebase option, you can squash and/or fixup the commits required to land the pull request as a single commit.
-If you need to edit the commit message, for example, an interactive rebase gives you an option to do it early.
-After rebasing the branch, you can use a "fast-forward" merge to land it on your local master and push it.
-If you use github's `Closes gh-####` syntax in the commit message, it will automatically close the pull request and add a comment on it pointing at the commit.
+Using the interactive rebase option, you will be able to squash commits and add references to the PR.
+For most PRs, you'll want to reduce them to a single commit.
+If there are multiple changes that deserve their own commits, it's fine to leave them; make the same decisions you would about how to split up commits if you were making these changes yourself.

+Every commit that is kept will need to be marked for a `reword` to include references to the pull request.
+The last commit should always include `Closes gh-XXX` where XXX is the pull request number.
+If there are multiple commits, the other commits should include `Ref gh-XXX`.
+See the [commit guidelines](http://contribute.jquery.org/commits-and-pull-requests/#commit-guidelines) for more information on including metadata in commit messages.

+Once the branch has been rebased, you can merge it into master using the `--ff-only` option to ensure that everything worked properly and this will result in a clean history.

 ```shell
 git checkout master